Pandaman-Ryan/AgentBind/README.md

 **FIMO from the MEME-suite**

 You can download the MEME-suite from http://meme-suite.org/doc/download.html.
 This will give you a package of tools including FIMO.
-You also need to run the following command line:
+You also need to run the following command line to set up a short-cut:

 `export PATH={YOUR-PATH}/MEME-Suite/bin:$PATH`